Perspektive Deutsches Kino | Awards

 The Kompagnon Fellowship has been awarded since 2017 to a new film project by an author and/or director from Berlinale Talents, and to a director from Perspektive Deutsches Kino, with the goal of sustainably supporting the work of directors and screenwriters living in Germany.
 The award comprises a 5,000 euro grant (2,500 euros for short films) as well as a mentoring programme with on-the-job training for strengthening one’s personal signature and networking within the industry.
 Jurors Dela Dabulamanzi, Anne Fabini and Jöns Jönsson presented the awards.

+The story is about identity, that constantly takes new turns.
+And early on, it gets very serious, because of the war dominating life in Ukraine.
+Is it possibly too soon to make a fiction film on the first weeks of the war of aggression?
 We think that’s exactly what lends the film its urgency and documentative immediacy.
 The author dares to touch on difficult subjects, but does so with lightness, capturing characters who are all in transitionary phases.
-A trans-man decides to leave the war zone to protect his life.
-But he’s stopped at the country’s border, since he’s obliged to defend his country as a man, despite his papers identifying him as a woman.
-His partner stays by his side and must also redefine herself, since after his transition, she’ll be considered heterosexual.
+A trans man doesn't want to leave the country, but his wife suffering from PTSD puts pressure on him.
+She wants to leave, but not without him.
+They are stopped at the border due to martial law forbidding man 16 – 60 to cross the border.
+His wife is challenged because of her husband’s transition and her feelings about their changing relationship.
 The whole country, just like these two characters, is in transition, and when it’s over, nothing will be the same as it was before.
-We see great potential in Anna Melikova’s project My Beloved Man’s Female Body and hereby award it with a Kompagnon Fellowship 2023.
+We see great potential in Anna Melikova’s project My Beloved (working title) and hereby award it with a Kompagnon Fellowship 2023.

 Paraphrase on the Finding of a Glove by Mareike Wegener — jury statement: